leovantoji/Deep-Learning-Nanodegree/README.md

   - Use **2 Optimisation Algorithms** to minimise the **loss of the discriminator (d_loss)** and the **loss of the generator (g_loss)**. **Adam** is a good choice for the optimiser.
 One common mistake is not to use the **numerically stable version of cross entropy** where the loss is computed using the logits.
 The logits are the values produced by the discriminator right before the sigmoid.
 One GAN-specific trick is to multiply the zero or one labels by a number that is just a little bit smaller than one so that you replace labels of one with labels of, e.g. 0.9, and keep the zero labels at 0.
 This is a GAN-specific example of the **label smoothing** strategy used to regularise normal classifiers.
 It helps the **discriminator** to generalise better and avoid learning to make extreme predictions when extrapolating.
   - **Convolution transpose** should be used to transform a narrow and short feature map to a tall and wide one.
   - **Batch normalisation** should be used in most layers of the network.
 The DCGAN authors recommend using batch normalisation on every layer except the output layer of the **generator** and the input layer of the **discriminator**.
 The authors also apply batch normalisation to all the real data in one mini-batch and then apply batch normalisation separately to another mini-batch containing all the generated samples.

+## Deploying a Model
+- **Machine Learning Workflow** consists of 3 main components:
+  - **Explore & Process Data**:
+    - Step 1.
+Retrieve Data.
+    - Step 2.
+Clean & Explore the Data.
+    - Step 3.
+Prepare / Transform the Data.
+  - **Modelling**:
+    - Step 4.
+Develop & Train Model.
+    - Step 5.
+Validate / Evaluate Model.
+  - **Deployment**:
+    - Step 6.
+Deploy to Production.
+    - Step 7.
+Monitor and Update Model & Data.
+- **Cloud Computing** can be thought of as transforming an *IT product* into an *IT service*.
+Generally, think of cloud computing as using an internet connected device to log into a **cloud computing service**, like *Google Drive*, to access an *IT resource*.
+These *IT resources* are stored in the cloud provider's data centre.
+Besides cloud storage, other cloud services include: cloud applications, databases, virtual machines, and other services like SageMaker.
+- Most of the factors related to choosing cloud computing services, instead of developing on-premise IT resources are related to **time** and **cost**.
+- **Benefits** of cloud computing:
+  - Reduced investments and proportional costs (providing cost reduction).
+  - Increased scalability (providing simplified capacity planning).
+  - Increased availability and reliability (providing organisational agility).
+- **Risks** of cloud computing:
+  - (Potential) Increase in security vulnerabilities.
+  - Reduced operational governance control (over cloud resources).
+  - Limited portability between cloud providers.
+  - Multi-regional compliance and legal issues.